GreenPark Sports launches early access for sports and esports social platform

 Martin said the strength of the platform is that it’s powered by the real world.

-“In sports, it breaks down to ‘what is going to happen?’, ‘what is happening?’
-And ‘what did happen?’.
+“In sports, it breaks down to ‘hat is going to happen?’, ‘what is happening?’, and ‘what did happen?’.
 We are building competitive gameplay across these pillars, which drives the evolution of your character,” he said.
 “Prediction is a main attraction to ‘what is going to happen?’ — but our approach is different in the immersion factor vs. all of the other ‘spreadsheet apps.’
 During a live event — we are gathering fans to not only see how they are scoring in prediction but to ‘yell at the internet’ in a much more fun way.
-The ‘what did happen?’ – we’re working on a dynamic solution for this that will come in March.”
+The ‘what did happen?’ — we’re working on a dynamic solution for this that will come in March.”

 The platform is free to play.
-The company willhave advertisers and sponsors to support it.
+The company will have advertisers and sponsors to support it.
 The company has raised $22.5 million to date and it has 65 employees.

 As for the mix of sports and esports, Martin said, “League products are classically singular focused (EA, 2K, Nifty) which allows a very intimate, direct appeal.
 GreenPark is building fan-out vs. league-in.
 This creates an eclectic overlap in fandom more accurate to today’s casual sports fan.
 There is a huge overlap in GenZ and millennial NBA fans and League of Legends fans for instance.
 The sum of these fandoms together create many unique opportunities that haven’t been done before and create insights that aren’t yet available.”